onokatio/plasma-mvp/README.md

 2. Start by depositing:
 ```
-# deposit 100 token to child chain.
+# deposit 100 wei to child chain.
 # it can used in child chain at `1 0 0`(blknum1 txindex1 oindex1)
 python plasma/cli/cli.py deposit 100 0xfd02EcEE62797e75D86BCff1642EB0844afB28c7

-# deposit 100 token to child chain.
+# deposit 100 wei to child chain.
 # it can used in child chain at `2 0 0`(blknum1 txindex1 oindex1)
 python plasma/cli/cli.py deposit 100 0xfd02EcEE62797e75D86BCff1642EB0844afB28c7
 ```